 Mesa Dog Bite Lawyers

-The Mesa dog bite injury attorneys at our law firm represent people who have been injured in animal attacks in Maricopa County and throughout Arizona.
+Our experienced Mesa dog bite attorneys represent clients who have sustained serious injuries in animal attacks in Maricopa County and across Arizona.

 According to medical literature, up to 18 percent of dog bite cases reported infections, some of which may be extremely harmful to humans.
 Infections from dog attacks may lead to severe conditions, including Tetanus, Methicillin-resistant Staphylococcus aureus (MRSA), Pasteurella multocida, Capnocytophaga spp., and Rabies.
 Aside from infections, dog bites may cause several other injuries, such as: